sergiopolog/tlcs90-rom-reader/README.md

 > **IMPORTANT:** Ensure that device is one of the compatible models marked above before proceeding with the process.
 If the model is unknown, you can check if it is one of the directly supported models by checking the following things:
 > * Pins 1 and 64 should be tied to Vcc in the original pcb where it was installed.
 > * Pins 2 and 32 should be tied to GND in the original pcb where it was installed.
-> * Pin 55 should be tied to Vcc if it uses internal ROM.
+> * Pin 55 should be tied to Vcc (or to a pull-up resistor) if it uses internal ROM.
 > * Additionally, Pin 21 could be tied to Vcc aswell, indicating that no external interrupt is used.
 However this doesn't happen always.